everii-Group/mocoapp-api-docs/sections/projects.md

 ## DELETE /projects/{id}

+{: .note }
-⚠ Deletes a project.
+Deletes a project.
 It's possible only if there are no activities, invoices, offers or expenses.

 ```bash
 curl -X DELETE \